-CT Congresswoman DeLauro visiting migrant holding center in Florida
+CT Congresswoman DeLauro visits migrant holding center in Florida

-(WTNH)– Connecticut Congresswoman Rosa DeLauro will be in Florida on Monday visiting a holding center for migrant children who are being detained.
+(WTNH)– Connecticut Congresswoman Rosa DeLauro was in Florida on Monday visiting a holding center for migrant children who are being detained.

-Congresswoman DeLauro will be joined by ten of her democratic colleagues.
+Congresswoman DeLauro was joined by ten of her democratic colleagues.
 DeLauro leads a house subcommittee that has jurisdiction over the Department of Health and Human Services Office of Refugee Resettlement.

 DeLauro says congress has a moral responsibility to conduct oversight and make sure that children in our care are being taken care of properly.